Rule 5.392. Interlocutory appeals

 (d) Motion to appeal

-(1)If the certificate is granted, a party may, within 15 days after the mailing of the notice of the order granting it, serve and file in the Court of Appeal a motion to appeal the decision on the bifurcated issue.
+(1)If the certificate is granted, a party may, within 15 days after the court serves the notice of the order granting it, serve and file in the Court of Appeal a motion to appeal the decision on the bifurcated issue.
 On ex parte application served and filed within 15 days, the Court of Appeal or the trial court may extend the time for filing the motion to appeal by not more than an additional 20 days.

 (2)The motion must contain: